ericsj/irrigation-automation-Node-React-Native-Arduino/README.md

-<h1>Irrigation automation using Arduino, Node.js, and React Native</h1>
+<h1>Irrigation automation using Node.js, React Native, and Arduino</h1>

 <h2>About</h2>
 This system is composed of three modules: